cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 The following are the important keywords in the definition above:

-- **"communication session"**: It refers to the format of the presentation.
+- **"communication session"** It refers to the format of the presentation.
 For example, a conference talks, tech workshops, webinars, product sales pitches, and even job interviews are all examples of technical presentations.

-- **"delivers specialized information, explanations, or demonstrations"**: It refers of the type of content that is delivered.
+- **"delivers specialized information, explanations, or demonstrations"** It refers of the type of content that is delivered.
 In this article I focus on technical context in the area of Computer Science and Technology.
 Technical presentations often involve the use of visual aids such as slides, diagrams, code snippets, demonstrations, or multimedia elements to support and enhance the content delivery experience.

-- **"audience"**: The audience is the speaker's target.
+- **"audience"** The audience is the speaker's target.
 It can be a small group of people or a large group of people.
 I assume the people is already familiar with the topic of the presentation, and is interested in learning more about it.

 **NOTE:** The rest of this article is written from the perspective of the speaker.